arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ## Java's Primitive Data Types

 Java has eight built-in, basic data types called **primitives**.
 These are not the only data types in Java - new data types can be defined at will (we will make our own data types later in the semester through class definitions).
-But any data that is not primitive data can is comprised of primitive data; all data types are constructed out of the primitive data types.
+But any data that is not primitive data is comprised of primitive data; all data types are constructed out of the primitive data types.
 Primitives are to data types as primes are to natural numbers.

 Four of Java's eight primitive data types are for storing integer numbers: